Neural Distributed Image Compression using Common Information: Introduction

 \section{Introduction}

 Data compression is a fundamental and well-studied problem in engineering, and is commonly formulated with the goal of designing codes with minimal average code length for a given data ensemble.
 Shannon showed that the entropy is a fundamental bound in lossless data compression when multiple independent samples of the information source can be compressed jointly while allowing arbitrarily small probability of error.
-The design of entropy codes relies on modeling the probability distribution of the data ensemble.
+The design of entropy codes approaching the Shannon limit relies on modeling the probability distribution of the data ensemble.
 Continuous-valued data (such as vectors of image pixel intensities) must also be quantized to a finite set of discrete values, which introduces error.
 In this context, known as the lossy compression problem, one must trade off two competing costs: the entropy of the discretized representation (rate) and the error arising from the quantization (distortion).
 In the case of lossy compression, the fundamental performance bound is characterized by the information theoretic rate-distortion curve.
-Recently, deep neural network (DNN) aided data-driven image compression algorithms have received significant research interest, and achieved impressive performance results, outperforming classical methods, such as JPEG2000 (\citet{952804}) and BPG (\citet{bpg}).
+In practice, lossy compression is a challenging problem, and codes are designed separately for specific information sources, e.g., image, audio, video.
+In lossy image compression, practical codes typically follow a two-step approach, where a linear transform is followed by quantization and lossless compression using entropy coding (e.g., JPEG, JPEG 2000).
+Recently, deep neural network (DNN) aided data-driven image compression algorithms have received significant research interest \cite{balle2017, balle2018,8100060,theis2017lossy,NEURIPS2018_53edebc5,lee2018contextadaptive,Patel_2021_WACV}, and achieved impressive performance results, outperforming classical methods, such as JPEG 2000 and BPG \cite{952804,bpg}.